 |How Export Controls could affect research||

 |Examples of items subject to Export Controls||The equipment and technologies that may be covered by the regulations are extensive, from software, computers, cameras, centrifuges, autoclaves, accelerators, radiation detectors, etc. to a wide range of chemicals, biological agents, and toxins.
 The list of items that may be subject to some form of regulation is approximately 50 pages long.
 Each item has detailed specifications (e.g., not all cameras are subject to export controls) and, importantly, only technologies that are not publicly available are subject to the controls, although special rules apply to even publicly available encryption software.
 Each type of item is classified in the export control regulations according to those countries to which it cannot be exported.
 For example, some items cannot be exported at all without a license; others may be shipped only to Canada without a license; while still other items can be exported to all but a few countries.|

 Fundamental research is basic and applied research in science and/or engineering where the resulting information is ordinarily published and shared broadly in the scientific community.
 University research will not qualify as fundamental research if:

-- the University or researcher accepts any restrictions on the publication of the information resulting from the research, other than customary prepublication reviews [see NU’s policy] by research sponsors to prevent inadvertent disclosure of their proprietary information or the compromise of the patent rights of sponsors; or
+- the University or researcher accepts any restrictions on the publication of the information resulting from the research, other than customary prepublication reviews [see Northwestern’s policy] by research sponsors to prevent inadvertent disclosure of their proprietary information or the compromise of the patent rights of sponsors; or

 - the research is federally funded and the University or the researcher accepts specific access or dissemination controls regarding the resulting information.